Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 CSC 449 Cryptography and Network Security (3 Credits)

-The course introduces the principles of number theory and the practice of network security and cryptographic algorithms.
-Topics include: number theory, cryptography, key management, network security, web security, and protocols for secure electronic comm
+Introduces the principles of number theory and the practice of network security and cryptographic algorithms.
+Topics include number theory, cryptography, key management, network security, web security, and protocols for secure electronic commerce.

 CSC 464 Operating Systems (3 Credits)

 Introduction to the history and evolution of operating systems, the concepts behind and structure of various operating systems, process scheduling, interprocess communication, input and output, multiprogramming, memory management and file systems.
-Concept
+Concepts of distributed operating systems are also introduced.

 CSC 466 Advanced Computer Topics I (3 Credits)